-This festival within the Festival is a happy place where budding young artists get their hands dirty, their wiggles out, their imaginations stirred, and their universes expanded.
-Here young children collaborate with on-site sculptures, create make-and-take projects with some of Salt Lake’s most creative nonprofit organizations, watch some creative films with Fear No Film Kids, and play an instrument!
+This is a happy place where budding young artists get their hands dirty, their wiggles out, and their imaginations stirred.
+Here young children collaborate with on-site sculptures, create make-and-take projects with some of Salt Lake’s most creative nonprofit organizations, write some poetry, engage in storytime, and play an instrument!

 Summerhays Music Center Instrument Petting Zoo

 Have you ever wondered what it is like to play a band or string instrument?
 Can you see yourself or your child playing an instrument in the future?
 Come visit Summerhays Music in the Children’s Art Yard and test a musical instrument.
 Anyone can do it - we will have experts there to help you make your first sound on an instrument!
 Instruments are well sanitized before they are played.
 For more information visit www.summerhaysmusic.com.

 Insects love poetry!
 Come learn how to write a short poem about your favorite bug and display it in the Art Yard.
 Ladybugs and spiders, bees and centipedes, oh my!

 1:00PM - 4:00PM each day of the festival courtesy of Rock Canyon Poets

 Storytime with Christian McKay Heidicker